ganbarodigital/k3s-devfest-workshop/README.md

 # keep HTTP/HTTPS access to our hosted website
 ufw allow 80
 ufw allow 443

+# allow K3S to talk to the pods
+ufw allow in on cni0
 ```

 ### 3c.
 Switch On The Firewall